Opacity of the highly ionized lanthanides and the effect on the early kilonova: Conclusions

 We note that our spherical ejecta model with a homogeneous abundance pattern is designed to represent the kilonova observed in the equatorial direction is simple.
 In reality, the ejecta structure is likely to be more complicated.
 For example, many simulations predict the presence of a faster moving outer layer (e.g., \cta{Kyutoku14}).
 In such cases, although the unique features in the light curves will still be present, the significance and the timescale might be different from those observed in our models.
 Exploring such possibilities in the future is of interest.
 Moreover, it is emphasized that our models can provide the trustable light curves only at $\lambda \geq 2000\, \rm \AA$.
 This is because we use the expansion opacity which is not justified in the far-UV wavelengths ($\lambda \leq 2000\, \rm \AA$) if the highly ionized lanthanides are present.
 The alternative opacity treatment and the effect on the early kilonova will be explored in future work.

 \acknowledgments

 Numerical simulations presented in this paper were carried out with Cray XC-B at the Center for Computational Astrophysics, National Astronomical Observatory of Japan; and at the computer facility in the Yukawa Institute for Theoretical Physics (YITP), Kyoto University, Japan.
+The authors would like to thank the anonymous reviewer for his/her comments, which helped to improve the manuscript.
 SB wants to thank S. Saito for useful discussion.
 This research was supported by the Grant-in-Aid for Scientific Research from JSPS (19H00694,20H00158,21H04997) and MEXT (17H06363). {\Alph{section}\arabic{table}} \thefigure{\thesection\arabic{figure}}